A broken ankle is also called a fractured ankle. It happens when one or more bones in the ankle joint break.

 - MRI scan.
 An MRI scan uses a magnetic field and radio waves to show the bones and surrounding tissue.
 It can help the doctor find fractures that don’t show up on X-rays.
 It can also see tears in the ligaments.

-High-impact sports involve intense movements that place stress on the joints, including the ankle.
-Examples of high-impact sports include soccer, football, and basketball.
+- Sports.
+High impact sports involve intense movements that place stress on the joints, including the ankle.
+Examples of high impact sports include soccer, football, and basketball.

 The type and severity of an ankle break depends on the amount of force that caused it.
-Types of ankle break injuries include:
+According to the Hospital for Special Surgery, types of ankle break injuries include:

 Lateral malleolus fracture

 This break occurs at the bottom of the fibula.
-It involves the bony “knob” outside of your ankle called the lateral malleolus.
+It involves the bony “knob” outside of your ankle called the lateral malleolus, according to a

-Lateral malleolus fractures are the most common type of ankle breaks.
+Lateral malleolus fractures are the most common type of ankle break.

 Medial malleolus fracture